Skip to content

 The summer holidays can be a challenging period for organisations and employees alike.
 With many team members taking time off for a well-deserved holiday or simply for childcare, maintaining morale can become tricky.

 However, with thoughtful planning and supportive measures, employers can ensure a smooth and productive summer.
-Here are three key areas to focus on: supporting working parents, managing heatwaves, and assisting employees stuck abroad after their holiday has finished.
+Here are six key areas to focus on: supporting working parents, managing heatwaves, assisting employees stuck abroad after their holiday has finished, supporting the team when others are on annual leave, encouraging mental wellbeing, and planning inclusive summer activities.

 1. Supporting Working Parents